Comprehensive Large Group Health Insurance Solutions for Businesses

 Harvard Pilgrim Health Care

 Harvard Pilgrim Health Care is based in Massachusetts and was founded in 1994.
 It offers large group health plan options.
-Harvard Pilgrim Health Care is a not-for-profit company that serves more than 2.4 million members in New England including Maine, Connecticut, New Hampshire, Massachusetts, and Rhode Island, making it one of the largest human services insurer in the area.
+Harvard Pilgrim Health Care is a not-for-profit company that serves more than 2.4 million members in New England including Maine, Connecticut, New Hampshire, Massachusetts, and Rhode Island, making it one of the largest human services insurers in the area.

 Pros